arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 Before you can start programming OpenMV scripts for the Nicla Vision, you need to download and install the OpenMV IDE.

-Open the [OpenMV download](https://openmv.io/pages/download) page in your browser, download the version that you need for your operating system and follow the instructions of the installer.
+Open the [OpenMV download](https://openmv.io/pages/download) page in your browser, download the latest version available for your operating system, and follow the instructions of the installer.

 ### 2. Nicla Vision LED Codes